rorlab/summernote-test-r3/README.md

 ## Changelog

 * Rails gem was updated from 3.2.16 to 3.2.19.
-* Codemirror-rails gem was added for Codeview mode with Codemirror, but I'm sorry for not working.
+* Codemirror-rails gem was added for Codeview mode with Codemirror